gpsuscodewith/katas/library/portal-create-a-vm-in-azure-TODO/README.md

 ### Create the Virtual Machine

-1. In the **Azure portal menu**, select 'Create a resource'.
+1. **Azure portal menu** --> Select 'Create a resource'.
-2. In the 'Search services and marketplace' bar, search for and select 'Virtual machine'.
+2. 'Search services and marketplace' --> Search for and select 'Virtual machine'.
 3. Select the 'Create' button.
 4. TODO